kuddai/blog/_posts/2018-02-10-aligning-datasets.md

 If we draw every distinct column within our many datasets (above) as a node, and then construct edges by using the dataset linking two nodes, we get the picture below.

 So vertical staking becomes multiple links between two nodes, see `name x diagnoses`.
-And horizontal stack becomes
+And horizontal stack becomes a new linkage between the original datasets.

 ![]({{site.baseurl}}/images/integrated.png)